Skip to main content

 Residency requirements

-• If the veteran is also the unremarried surviving spouse of a veteran, he or she may also receive any exemption benefit to which the deceased spouse was entitled
+• If the veteran is also the unremarried surviving spouse of a veteran, they may also receive any exemption benefit to which the deceased spouse was entitled.

 Members of reserves